stuntrally/stuntrally/Readme.txt

 Be sure you've read [Read before posting] topic first: http://forum.freegamedev.net/viewtopic.php?f=78&t=3814

-If that didn't help, report on
-IRC: #stuntrally on freenode,
-or create a topic on Forum [SR Bugs & Help].
+Then create a topic on Forum [SR Bugs & Help].
+IRC is not used: #stuntrally on freenode.

     Editor